akashsolutions001-ai/Nivasi-/AUTHENTICATION_TROUBLESHOOTING.md

 ### For Users:
 1. Try opening the link in your default browser
-2. Install the Nivasi Space app for best experience
+2. Install the nivasispace.com app for best experience
 3. Contact support with error details and device information

 ### For Developers: